Stewart Father’s Day PowWow

-Until 1980, Nevada’s sole off-reservation Indian boarding school was a mandatory chapter in the life stories of thousands of American Indian adolescents.
+Until 1980, Nevada’s sole off-reservation Native American boarding school was a mandatory chapter in the life stories of thousands of Native American adolescents.
 Hear their stories at the recently opened Stewart Indian School Cultural Center and Museum, which stands as a monument to the students’ strength and ability to carry their cultures forward.
-Outside the museum on Stewart grounds, witness (or join in) on the Father’s Day Powwow events with spectacular music and dancing.
+Outside the museum on Stewart grounds, witness (or join in) on the Father’s Day PowWow events with spectacular music and dancing.
 More than 200 beautifully-costumed dancers showcase their cultural pride through live dance performances, along with traditional singing and drumming.

 Admission to the Carson City PowWow is free.
 After hourly performances, peruse more than two dozen traditional maker booths, then get your fill of fresh Indian Tacos.
 For more information on the Stewart PowWow including a complete lineup of weekend festivities, get in touch with Visit Carson City directly at (775) 687-7410 or by visiting Visit Carson City.